-Takeaway: Consider Instagram Stories to be a separate social network inside Instagram and make sure you place equal importance on publishing content there.
+Takeaway: Consider Instagram Stories to be a separate social network and make sure you place equal importance on publishing content there.

 How Businesses are Using Instagram Statistics

 6. 7 out of 10 US Companies – if Not More – are Already Using Instagram

 An eMarketer study found that 71% of all companies in the United States are already using Instagram, surpassing Twitter at 67%.
 That number was only at 32.3% in 2015.
 The platform continues to expand its marketing options, which now include the Carousel ad platform, the native ad program and sponsored influencer collaborations.

 Takeaway: Will your company be in the majority or minority?
 If you’re still trying to determine what to post on Instagram, you’re losing out on the potential.

 7. 80% of Instagrammers are Engaging with Businesses

-Users on Instagram are following their favorite brands, with 80 percent of Instagram users following at least one business account on Instagram.
-According to the latest data, there are 200 million Instagram users who will visit a business profile on a daily basis.
-Instagram has truly crossed the chasm and is now an accepted arena for businesses to engage with users on.
-It’s no wonder that 25 million businesses are already on Instagram and 2 million advertisers are using Instagram promotions, including Instagram Stories ads, to promote their products and services on Instagram.
+Users are following their favorite brands, with 80 percent of users following at least one business account.
+According to the latest data, there are 200 million users who will visit a business profile on a daily basis.
+It’s no wonder that 25 million businesses are already present and 2 million advertisers are using ads, including Stories ads, to promote their products and services.
 Below is a great snapshot of these stats and more from Instagram:

 Takeaway: Instagram is a very different social network which requires you to create a new type of visual content, but more and more businesses are finding a way to do so, and, more importantly, Instagram users WILL follow and engage with content from businesses, whether that comes from direct business contact or micro – influencers who then lead users to a business.

 6. 70% of the most used Instagram hashtags are branded (source: Simply Measured).